Henry J. Kaiser: Early life, family and education

 Kaiser was born in this house near Canajoharie, New York.

-Kaiser was born on May 9, 1882, in Sprout Brook, New York, the son of Franz (a shoemaker) and Anna Marie (née Yops) Kaiser, ethnic German immigrants.
+Kaiser was born on May 9, 1882, in Sprout Brook, New York, the youngest of four children and the only son of Franz (a shoemaker) and Anna Marie (née Yops) Kaiser, ethnic German immigrants.
+His father, who later anglicized his name to Frank, came from Hanau in Hesse and emigrated to the United States in 1872, at about the age of thirty.
+He settled in Canajoharie, in upstate New York, where he was taken in by the Yops family—fellow emigrants from Steinheim who farmed in the area—and there met their daughter Anna Marie, later known as Mary.
+The couple married on January 5, 1873, and settled a few miles away in Sprout Brook, where Frank kept a cobbler's shop; they had three daughters—Elizabeth, Anna, and Augusta—before Henry's birth.

+Kaiser was baptized two years after his birth as Heinrich Kaiser.
+The middle name "John" does not appear in the baptismal record, and Kaiser himself adopted both it and the anglicized form "Henry" in later years.
+The family was of modest means, and around 1889, apparently for economic reasons, it moved west to Whitesboro, a town of about 1,600 residents near Utica on the Erie Canal.
+Kaiser was especially close to his mother and his three older sisters.
+His mother died in 1899, a loss that some accounts cite as an early influence on his later interest in health care.

+Although his father was Roman Catholic, Kaiser was raised in his mother's Protestant faith, attending the Methodist church in Sprout Brook.
+He later became a Presbyterian and in 1939 was confirmed in the Episcopal Church, in which he served as a lay reader.
+He left school after the eighth grade, at about age thirteen and without a diploma, a step generally attributed to the family's financial circumstances.

 Early career

 Kaiser's first job was as a cash boy in a Utica, New York, department store at the age of 16.
 He worked as an apprentice photographer early in life, and was running the studio in Lake Placid by the age of 20.

 Kaiser relocated to Spokane and became a top salesman at a hardware company.
 He used his savings and started a construction company in 1906 which fulfilled government contracts.

 In 1914 Kaiser founded a paving company, Henry J. Kaiser Co., Ltd., one of the first to use heavy construction machinery.
 His firm expanded significantly in 1927 when it received an $18-million contract to build roads in Camagüey Province, Cuba.
 In 1931 his firm was one of the prime contractors in building the Hoover Dam on the Colorado River, and subsequently the Bonneville and Grand Coulee Dams on the Columbia River.

 While doing business among the Six Companies, Inc. and remotely related to his interest in motor boat racing, he set up shipyards in Seattle and Tacoma, where he began using mass-production techniques, such as using welding instead of rivets.